Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

-The Kibble-Zurek mechanism (KZM) is one of the cornerstones in nonequilibrium physics, with applications ranging from condensed matter to quantum computing \cite{kibble1976,kibble1980,Zurek1985,Zurek1996,Dziarmaga10,Polkovnikoc2011,Campo2014}.
-It provides a universal framework to understand the universal scaling laws involved in the dynamics across a phase transition driven by modulating a control parameter $\lambda$ across a critical point $\lambda_c$ in a finite quench time scale $\tau_Q$.
-The KZM exploits the divergence of the equilibrium relaxation time $\tau=\tau_0/|\varepsilon|^{\nu z}$ as a function of the proximity to the critical point $\varepsilon=(\lambda_c-\lambda)/\lambda_c$.
-Critical slowing down is thus characterized by the correlation-length and the dynamic critical exponents $\nu$ and $z$.
-This motivates the adiabatic-impulse approximation \cite{Zurek1996,DamskiZurek06,Dziarmaga10,Campo2014}.
+$\tau_0$ is a microscopic constant.
+Critical slowing down is thus characterized by the correlation-length critical exponent $\nu$ and the dynamic critical exponent $z$.
+This motivates the use of the adiabatic-impulse approximation \cite{Zurek1996,DamskiZurek06,Dziarmaga10,Campo2014}.
 According to it, far from the critical point, both in the high and low symmetry phases, the relaxation time is small and the system adjusts to a variation of the control parameter $\lambda(t)$ instantaneously.
 By contrast, near the critical point $\lambda_c$ the system is effectively frozen.
-The transition from the frozen to the adiabatic stages is estimated by the KZM to occur at the freeze-out time scale when the time elapsed after crossing the critical point equals the instantaneous relaxation time, $\hat t=\tau[\lambda(\hat{t})]$.
-Linearizing the quench around the critical point so that $\lambda(t)= \lambda_c(1-t/\tau_Q)$ and $\varepsilon(t)=t/\tau_Q$, one finds
+The transition from the frozen to the adiabatic stages is estimated by the KZM to occur at the freeze-out time scale, identified by matching the time elapsed after crossing the critical point to the instantaneous relaxation time, $\hat t=\tau(\lambda(\hat{t}))$.
+Linearizing the quench around the critical point so that $\lambda(t)= \lambda_c(1-t/\tau_Q)$ and $\epsilon(t)=t/\tau_Q$, one finds that the freeze-out time scales as

-As the order parameter begins to grow significantly, a mosaic of domains form.
-According to the KZM, the average domain size is set by the equilibrium correlation length of the order parameter at $\lambda(\hat{t})$.
-At the interface between adjacent domains topological defects are generated.
-The defect density $n$ is expected to be proportional to the number of domains $L^d/\xi(\lambda(\hat t))^d$.
-From Eq. (\ref{Eq2}) the reduced control parameter at the freeze-out time $\hat{t}$ is set by the quench time $\tau_Q$ as $\varepsilon(\hat{t})=(1-\lambda(\hat{t})/\lambda_c) \sim (\tau_0/\tau_Q)^{\frac{1}{1+z \nu}}$.
-Using the equilibrium scaling law for the correlation length $\xi(\lambda) = \xi_0 |\varepsilon|^{-\nu}$ at the freeze-out time, the average defect density $n$ formed across the phase transition can be estimated by